neesha2022/Amazon_Vine_Analysis/README.md

 ## Summary:
 From the results, Vine members did not show bias when rating their products.
 Their 5 star rating is about 10% less than Non-Vine members (36% vs. 47%).
 We can say that Vine members are less biased and more objective when submitting a review.

-To support a bias assumption further, more data is needed from different products
+To support the bias assumption, more data is needed from different products and take into account the reviews of Vine members and Non-Vine members.